 The Taizé services are non-dogmatic and non-authoritative.
 There is no preaching.
 “It does not dictate what people must believe.
 No confessions of faith are required.
 No sermons are given.
 No emotional, evangelical-style testimonials are expected.
 Clergy are not required.”
 Schutz described the philosophy of Taizé as, “Searching together--not wanting to become spiritual masters who impose; God never imposes.
 We want to love and listen, we want simplicity” (“Taizé,” Religion and Ethics Newsweekly, Sept.
 20, 2002).

-Taizé’s non-doctrinal ecumenical Christianity is fueled by mysticism.
+In fact, Taizé’s non-doctrinal ecumenical Christianity is fueled by mystical practices.
 A “shadowy medieval” atmosphere is created with the use of such things as candles, icons, and incense (Vancouver Sun, April 14, 2000).
 The goal is to bring the “worshipper” into a meditative state, “to a place beyond words, a place of just being.”
 There is a lot of repetition, with “one-line Taizé harmonies repeated up to 15 times each.”

-Taize is heavily involved in the same social-justice issues that are popular with youth today in secular society (e.g., environmentalism, AIDS).
+Taizé is heavily involved in the same social-justice issues that are popular with youth today in secular society (e.g., environmentalism, AIDS, African poverty, anti-nuclear proliferation, military disarmament).

 The Taizé philosophy is spreading quickly throughout evangelicalism.